ied206/Joveler.FileMagician/README.md

 C# pinvoke library for native [libmagic](http://www.darwinsys.com/file/).

-libmagic is a file type guesser library, and POSIX's file command is powered by this library. libmagic is writeen by
+libmagic is a file type guesser library which POSIX's file command is powered by.

 | Branch    | Build Status   |
 |-----------|----------------|